Matt Wilhelm: San Diego Chargers

-Wilhelm was drafted by the San Diego Chargers in the fourth round of the 2003 NFL Draft.
+Wilhelm was selected by the San Diego Chargers in the fourth round of the 2003 NFL draft with the 112th overall pick.
 He spent the first four years of his career mostly on special teams and as a backup.
 In 2007, he became a full-time starter after Donnie Edwards signed with the Kansas City Chiefs.
 He was released by the Chargers on July 24, 2009.

 Philadelphia Eagles

 Wilhelm was signed by the Philadelphia Eagles on August 4, 2009, after starting middle linebacker Stewart Bradley suffered a season-ending knee injury.
 He was waived on September 5, 2009.

 San Francisco 49ers

 Wilhelm was signed by the San Francisco 49ers on October 19, 2009, after reserve linebacker Jeff Ulbrich was placed on injured reserve.
 He was re-signed to a one-year contract on March 4, 2010.
 He was cut on September 3, 2010.

 Green Bay Packers

 Wilhelm was signed by the Green Bay Packers on October 26, 2010.